Style-based Clustering of Visual Artworks and the Play of Neural Style-Representations: Style Feature Exploration

-\textbf{DenseNet Features ($F_{dense}$)}: For the application of clustering of visual artworks, the approach in \cite{Castellano_2022} utilizes the last layer of the DenseNet \cite{huang2018densely} to extract features from the artworks and incorporate them into the DEC model.
+: Some previous approaches for clustering visual artworks \cite{Castellano_2022} utilize the last layer of DenseNet \cite{huang2018densely} to extract features from the artworks and incorporate them into the DEC model.
 The last layer would contain rich information about artwork as each layer of the DenseNet is connected to all its previous layers.
-This work focuses mainly on content and art-movement based clustering.
-In our exploration, we utilize $F_{dense}$ features to check whether these features can be utilized for style-based clustering for visual artworks.
+In our exploration, we utilize $F_{Dense}$ features to check whether these features can also be effective in style-based clustering for visual artworks.
 Similar to \cite{Castellano_2022}, after obtaining the features for each artwork in the dimensions 1024$\times$7$\times$7, we apply global average pooling (GAP) \cite{gpa} to obtain 1024-feature vector for each artwork.